Sharing is caring!

-There’s a beautiful tradition in Hawai’i for both high school and college graduations.
-All family and friends of the graduate give them a lei.
+There’s a beautiful tradition of lei giving in Hawai’i for both high school and college

 This was me at my high school graduation just last year. hee hee And let me tell you, there were many of my classmates with many, many more leis than I had on.

-It’s a beautiful concrete way to see the aloha (love) expressed by family and friends.
+Lei giving is a beautiful and concrete way to see the aloha (love) expressed by family and friends.
 And it’s uniquely Hawaiian.

-There are many patterns to crochet different styles leis.
+There are many crochet lei patterns to make different styles leis.
 Since I am an impatient crafter, I’ll show you the easiest pattern I’ve found.

 It uses the Solomon’s knot stitch. and a size G or H crochet hook.